 - Wipe down the outside of the air fryer with a damp cloth.
 Of course, you should never submerge electric cooking applicances in water.

 - Before working with a new kitchen appliance, review the user manual.
 They generally provide air fryer safety tips and tricks specific to your own make and model.
 Sometimes, the manual also includes a few easy air fryer recipes.

 These delicious air fryer recipes will get you started and give you meal inspiration for weeks!
 These simple recipes are quick and easy to make.

 - Air Fryer Baked Potatoes are super crisp on the outside and warm and fluffy inside!
 Don’t forget the sour cream!

 - Free up your oven by making deliciously golden brown Air Fryer Garlic Bread.

 - Air Fryer Roasted Shrimp is juicy and flavorful, and doesn’t make a mess of the kitchen!

-- An easy lunch or dinner, Air Fryer Quesadillas are filled with flavor and gooey cheese!
+- This easy recipe makes a great lunch or dinner.
+Air Fryer Quesadillas are filled with flavor and gooey cheese!

 - Air Fryer Buffalo Chicken Bites are so crisp and zingy.
 Best of all, they only take thirty minutes!